scipy-lectures/scientific-python-lectures/intro/pandas/0_0_pandas_intro.md

 hdis_array[12]
 ```

-Numpy indexing with integers, like the above, is always indexing *by
+NumPy indexing with integers, like the above, is always indexing *by
 position*.
 We count from 0, so position 12 contains the thirteenth element.

 You can do the same type of indexing with a Pandas series, with the `.iloc`